sagemathinc/cocalc/notes/final_push.md

 - [x] (0:30?) rate limit the `codemirror_get_session` stuff from users, since it can bring down server.
 - [x] (1:00?) rate limit all incoming client messages to avoid DOS (intentional or not)

+- [x] (0:10?)
+(0:13) version upgrade message -- suggest user explicitly refresh browser page, in case message re-appears.

+- [x] terminal -- burst control-c is stupid; instead, just delete output (?), but don't send control-c.
+-  [x] (2:00?)
+(1:25) make it so terminal never disconnects/hangs:

+   - x find way to simulate -- Do this in javascript console to simulate the problem easily: require('salvus_client').salvus_client._fix_connection() or

+        s = require('salvus_client').salvus_client; s._last_pong=0; s._ping_check()

+   - define message that tells client to reset a channel
+   - change code in hub.coffee to send message whenever this would appear:
+         "error: unable to handle data on an unknown channel:"
+   - define listener in client.coffee for such messages
+   - make client re-create channel on message
+   - test

+   - wait, instead let's try just making the CLIENT re-allocate terminal channels on reconnect.

+- [x] (0:30?) does version upgrade message work on mobile (?)